 Another fun way of improving listening skills is to play sound bingo.
 Make a bingo card with sounds you would make when preparing an evening meal.
 The tap running, chopping onions, opening a tin, putting something in the oven, for example.
 Get your child to sit in the kitchen while you cook, but facing away from you.
 Every time they hear a sound on the card, they cross it off, just like real bingo.
 Its best if you play with more than one child, as there’s nothing like a bit of competition to help them raise their game.

 If you have a problem with your child interrupting, introduce a sea shell.
 At dinner time, or whenever you sit together as a family, when one person is speaking they could hold this listening shell, which means that everyone else (including the adults) must listen to what they say.

 Play "Champion Distractor."
 This is an enjoyable competitive game.
 One person has to focus on completing a task, while the person playing Distractor does everything possible to distract the other person and disrupt the task.
 In order to win, a person must work hard to be a good Distractor and also work hard at not being distracted by the other Distractors.
 Another fun listening practice is to play a family round of ‘Simon says’.
 This game teaches children to listen carefully for specific instructions and then do the actions.

-Q. My son finds it difficult to listen and always blurts things out or interrupts.
-How can I change him?
+Q. My daughter finds it difficult to listen and always blurts things out or interrupts.
+How can I change her behaviour?

 A. This is an indicator that it is time to change your approach.
-Instead of responding when he blurts out, you need to pause while he speaks, ignore what he says and carry on the conversation you were having before he interrupted.
-Break the pattern further by looking for opportunities to praise him when he manages not to interrupt and can wait his turn in a conversation.
+Instead of responding when she blurts out, you need to pause while she speaks, ignore what she says and carry on the conversation you were having before she interrupted.
+Break the pattern further by looking for opportunities to praise her when she manages not to interrupt and can wait her turn in a conversation.